kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

 I conducted preliminary investigations into this.
 While at first it appeared promising, it turned out to have multiple critical flaws:

-* If the filesystem is mounted without `discard`, it can grow to the full size of the backing file, negating any possibility of thin provisioning.
+* If the filesystem is mounted without the `discard` option, it can grow to the full size of the backing file, negating any possibility of thin provisioning.
 If the file is created dense in the first place, there is never any possibility of thin provisioning without use of `discard`.

   If the backing file is created densely, it additionally may require significant time to create if the ephemeral limit is large.